 Do You Need a Fishing License?

-If you plan on taking or touching any of these fish and you are over the age of 16, you will need to have a fishing license.
+If you plan on taking or touching any of these fish and are over 16, you will need a fishing license.

-You may only take the grunion by hand, and you may dig no holes.
+You may only take the grunion by hand and dig no holes.
 So if you do not have a fishing license, do not touch the fish.

 There is no bag limit, but it has been noted on California’s Department of Fish and Wildlife’s website that it is unethical and unlawful to waste fish, so please only take what you need.